japila-books/apache-spark-internals/docs/history-server/configuration-properties.md

 The following contains the configuration properties of <<EventLoggingListener, EventLoggingListener>> and <<HistoryServer, Spark History Server>>.

-NOTE: xref:EventLoggingListener.adoc[EventLoggingListener] is responsible for writing out JSON-encoded events of a Spark application to an event log file that xref:HistoryServer.adoc[HistoryServer] can display in a web UI-based interface.
+NOTE: EventLoggingListener.md[EventLoggingListener] is responsible for writing out JSON-encoded events of a Spark application to an event log file that HistoryServer.md[HistoryServer] can display in a web UI-based interface.

 [[EventLoggingListener]]
 .EventLoggingListener's Spark Properties